Seymour Nurse: Success

 Nurse was part of the West Indies cricket team in India in 1966-67 but had limited opportunities, scoring 82 runs in the two Tests he played.
 When Conrad Hunte retired from cricket to pursue his interest in Moral Re-Armament, Nurse was asked to replace him opening the batting for the West Indies—a position for which he was not suited.
 During England's 1967–68 tour of the West Indies, after making 41 and 42 in the first Test at Port of Spain, Nurse was pushed down the batting order for the second Test.
 In the fourth Test at Queen's Park Oval Nurse—batting first wicket down—shared a partnership of 273 with Kanhai that put the West Indies in a winning position but a controversial declaration by West Indian captain Sobers helped England to a win by seven wickets.
-England won the series by one Test to nil.Sobers, p.
-109. Wisden said of Nurse's efforts "Nurse had a good series, though he was not entirely happy as an opener."
+England won the series by one Test to nil.
+Wisden said of Nurse's efforts "Nurse had a good series, though he was not entirely happy as an opener."